jakefleming/idiotproof/readme.md

 2. Spacing — basic character set, `NOno` spacing control sets, and trio spacing controls
 3. Pangram — basic character set in panagrams
 4. Kerning — wider character set, common kerning problems, kerning trios, furniture
+5. Diacritics — examples of diacritics accross a selection of latin languages
-5. Features — auto generated demonstration of features
+6. Features — auto generated demonstration of features
+7. Greek — basic character set, selection of text focusing on each letter
+8. Cyrillic — basic character set, uppercase and lowercase spacing control sets

 ## How to install locally
 Clone this repository.
 If you have node installed and gulp installed go ahead and get the party started: